Auquan/help_project/_posts/articles/2020-05-22-auquan-seir-cdc.md

 ---
 layout: article
-title: "Auquans SEIR Model Added To The CDC's Ensemble Model"
+title: "Auquan SEIR Model Added To The CDC's Ensemble Model"
 categories: articles
 excerpt: "Auquan's modified SEIR model has now been including in the CDC repo and will be used to generate the CDC's predictions"
 tags: []